SoraCent/SmartWeatherAndroid/README.md

 - GPS City locate

 # How to install and use
-1. Install the APK from the Releases tab
+1. Download the APK from the Releases tab
 2. Install the APK on your Android Phone
 3. Get an API key at [OpenWeatherMap](https://openweathermap.org/)
 4. If the API key is entered, search for a City.